-Let it sit for around 10 minutes then blot dry with a clean white towel.
-Repeat until stain is no longer visible.
+- Let it sit for around 10 minutes, then blot dry with a clean white towel.
+Repeat until the stain is no longer visible.

 Hard to remove stains

-If your carpet is made from wool mixture, don’t use ammonia but use a dishwashing liquid instead.
+- If your carpet is made from a wool mixture, don’t use ammonia but use a dishwashing liquid instead.

-If the ammonia concoction doesn’t work, use chlorine bleach instead (one parts bleach to five parts water).
+- If the ammonia concoction doesn’t work, try using chlorine bleach instead (one parts bleach to five parts water).

-Again, put in cleaning mixture in a spray bottle then spray the stained area, leave for 10 minutes then blot dry.
-Repeat until stain is no longer visible.
+- Again, put in cleaning mixture in a spray bottle, then spray the stained area, leave for 10 minutes, then blot dry.
+Repeat until the stain is no longer visible.

 Caked on stains

-For caked on stains that’s been there for weeks or months.
+This solution will work on caked-on stains that have been there for weeks or months.

-This solution will blow you away.
-I found this in Jill’s post (awesome blog by the way).
+I found this in Jill’s post (excellent blog, by the way).
 It is so simple that you wouldn’t believe your eyes when you see it.

 - Mix in one part ammonia (one commented recommended lemon ammonia) and one part water in a spray bottle.